PostHog/posthog.com/contents/handbook/company/team/joe-martin.md

 - I enjoy helping others.
 You can ask me anything.
 There are no stupid questions.

 ### How to work with me
-- I default to listening.
-You may need to ask for my thoughts if you want them.
+- I can be over-communicative and need to be challenged on this.
+Tell me if you want the short version.
 - I have a very hands-on attitude and will never say 'That's not my job'.
 - I may parrot ('_It sounds like..._') to ensure I understand.
 If I'm wrong, tell me.
 - I'm truly uncomfortable with being in the limelight.
 I prefer private thank yous.